Advice about choosing an institution

 - Is the institution a recognised centre of the University of London International Programmes or has it started the recognition process.
 This information can be found on the Directory of Institutions.

-- Is this college or institute registered with the relevant authorities, such as the Ministry of Education?
+- Is this college or institute registered with the relevant local authorities, such as the Ministry of Education?
+For instance, you may search information about the history of the institution on their website or printed brochures.

 - Does the instituion's prospectus or website give details of the specific services and facilities it can offer you?